Tips for starting a walking group at work or in Community.

 - led by trained volunteers

-Membership allows you access to all there walks including map library and helps the work the charity does across Britain.
+Membership allows you access to all their walks including the map library and helps the work the charity does across Britain.

 Led Walk Risk Assessment

-Template to help you risk assess your route.Led walk risk assessment Download doc
+Template to help you risk assess your route.Led walk risk assessment Download docx

-Keep track of the route you follow.Route planner template Download doc
+Keep track of the route you follow.Route planner template Download docx